 Millions of Americans struggle with debt collection, but sometimes it’s the small bills turned massive debts that seem most outrageous.
 Just because the amount seems insignificant doesn’t mean the person you owe won’t pursue it, which is why it’s important to not overlook parking tickets, small fines and bounced checks.
 If you can’t pay the amount immediately, it won’t hurt to contact whomever you owe to discuss a possible payment plan — it’s worth the effort to avoid having a collection account or judgment on your credit report.

 Collections accounts damage your credit score, which may make it difficult for you to obtain credit, housing or utilities at an affordable price in the future.
 Pull your free annual credit reports to see if there are any accounts listed in collections, or if there are any mistakes that need to be corrected.
-And look at your credit scores regularly — you can get your credit scores for free through Credit.com, updated monthly — to watch for any changes that could signal a problem with your credit.
+And look at your credit scores regularly — you can get your credit scores for free through Credit.com, updated every 14 days — to watch for any changes that could signal a problem with your credit.

 More on Managing Debt: